Dimtemp/PowerShell-training/201-remote-management.md

 1. Return to the LON-CL1 virtual machine.
 1. Open a PowerShell console.
 1. Run this command: ```Invoke-Command { Get-ChildItem C:\ } -ComputerName LON-DC1, LON-SVR1```
-1. Pay special attention on the spelling of the **LON-SVR1** computername.
+1. Pay special attention to the spelling of the **LON-SVR1** computername.
 1. Notice we're running this command to two servers at the same time.
 Also notice the output, which contains the PSComputerName, to indicate from what machine the data was coming from.

-By default, a remote session can work with 32 computers at the same time.
-This can be influenced by the ThrottleLimit parameter.

 ## Task 4: remoting sessions